 The Redhumped caterpillar usually eats leaves.
 It feeds on plum, apple, walnut, cherry, and other deciduous trees and plants.
 Newborn caterpillars generally feed side-by-side in clusters.
 They will chew the lower leaf part.
 Then they will manage to disperse as they develop and sustain themselves in smaller groups or independently.

 Skeletonized leaves are the most common outcome.
-Insecticide application can be used only if there are a lot and their damage is unbearable.
+Insecticide applications can be used only if there are a lot and their damage is unbearable.
 Biological control can also help manage these kinds of invasion.
 Spot pruning is effective if there are a few of them.

 Are there any beneficial caterpillars?